Index wersja polskawersja polska

 schematic of the FA-2 cassette interface

 The FA-2 Cassette Interface is designed for the FX-601P, FX-602P and FX-702P calculators.
-It can play musical notes as well.
+It can also play musical notes.

 The cassette tape data format